Church of England should allow same-sex marriage, says Bishop of Oxford

 He wrote: “They are sisters and brothers in Christ.
 It would be a tragedy if a journey towards inclusion for one group of Christians became an experience of exclusion for another.”

+But he told the Lambeth Conference, a meeting of Anglican bishops which took place this summer, that he could not and would not punish churches for conducting gay marriages.

+The Church of England website states that while ministers cannot carry out or bless same-sex marriages “your local church is still there for you” with people being welcomed there to pray “or ask us to pray for you”.

-The essay comes just days after a Catholic priest in Ireland gave a controversial sermon against same-sex marriage which prompted some worshippers to walk out.
+The Bishop of Oxford’s essay on Thursday comes just days after a Catholic priest in Ireland gave a controversial sermon against same-sex marriage which prompted some worshippers to walk out.

 Retired priest Fr Sean Sheehy told worshippers at St Mary’s Church in Listowel at the weekend that gay couples were sinful, describing sex between two people of the same gender as “mortal sin”.